Supervised training for RANS flows around airfoils#

 Overview#

-For this example of supervised training we have a turbulent airflow around wing profiles, and we’d like to know the average motion and pressure distribution around this airfoil for different Reynolds numbers and angles of attack.
-Thus, given an airfoil shape, Reynolds numbers, and angle of attack, we’d like to obtain a velocity field and a pressure field around the airfoil.
+For this example of supervised training we target turbulent airflows around wing profiles: the learned operator should provide the average motion and pressure distribution around a given airfoil geometry for different Reynolds numbers and angles of attack.
+Thus, inputs to the neural network are airfoil shape, Reynolds numbers, and angle of attack, and it should compute a time averaged velocity field with 2 components, and the pressure field around the airfoil.

-This is classically approximated with Reynolds-Averaged Navier Stokes (RANS) models, and this setting is still one of the most widely used applications of Navier-Stokes solver in industry.
-However, instead of relying on traditional numerical methods to solve the RANS equations, we now aim for training a surrogate model via a neural network that completely bypasses the numerical solver, and produces the solution in terms of velocity and pressure. [run in colab]
+This is classically approximated with Reynolds-Averaged Navier Stokes (RANS) models, and this setting is still one of the most widely used applications of Navier-Stokes solvers in industry.
+However, instead of relying on traditional numerical methods to solve the RANS equations, we now aim for training a surrogate model via a neural network that completely bypasses the numerical solver. [run in colab]

 Formulation#